cerebrl/forgerock-sample-web-react/README.md

 npm run servers
 ```

-Now, you should be able to visit `https://react.example.com:8443`.
-This app will make requests to your AM instance (running on whatever domain you set), acting as the authorization server, and `https://api.example.com:9443` as the API for your resource (todos).
+Now, you should be able to visit `https://react.example.com:8443`, which is your web app or client (the Relying Party in OAuth terms).
+This client will make requests to your AM instance, (the Authorization Server in OAuth terms), which will be running on whatever domain you set, and `https://api.example.com:9443` as the REST API for your todos (the Resource Server).
 Enjoy!

+## Modifying This Project

+To modify the client portion of this project, you'll need to be familiar with the following React patterns:

+1. Functional components
+2. Hooks (including custom hooks)
+3. Context API
+4. React Router

+You'll also want a basic understanding of Webpack and the following:

+1. Babel transformation for React
+2. Plugins for Sass-to-CSS processing.

+To modify the API server, you'll need a basic understanding of Node as well as the following things:

+1. Express
+2. PouchDB
+3. Superagent